SimeonZaharievAccedia/ScalapayAssignment/README.md

 ## Conclusion
-The tests should pass locally assuming you are using the correct credentials.
+The tests should pass locally with no issues assuming you are using the correct credentials and have set up the tools correctly.